Submit Science – Scientific Sessions 2026

 • Submit statistical results, including descriptive and inferential statistics.

-• Author must affirm the work submitted is original and all statements declared as facts are based on thorough examination and investigation for accuracy.
+• Author must affirm that the work submitted is original, and the abstract content is based on thorough examination and investigation for accuracy.

 • Authors should not "split" statistical data to create several abstracts from one study.
 If splitting is judged to have occurred, prior scores of related abstracts will be negatively influenced.